Need help? Call: 888.810.RMED

 homepage-guide

-Whether you’re planning for retirement or confidently continuing to work past age 65, Medicare is a health coverage option for you.
-People often call our advisors to ask, “What’s better, my employer group coverage or a Medicare plan?”
+Whether you’re planning for retirement or continuing to work past age 65, Medicare is a health coverage option for you.
+People often ask our advisors, “What’s better, my employer group coverage or a Medicare plan?”

-There’s no right or wrong answer—the best plan is the one that works for your needs, budget, and lifestyle.
-Our advisors are here to research and compare all your plan options so that you can find the right fit.
-As you compare employer coverage to Medicare, here are a few factors to keep in mind.
+There’s no right or wrong answer—we encourage our clients to choose the option that works for their personal needs, budget, and lifestyle.
+Our advisors are here to research and compare all your plan options so you can find the right fit.
+As you compare your employer coverage to Medicare, here are a few factors to keep in mind.

 Retirement isn’t a requirement for Medicare.

-Many people think that Medicare is only for retirees, but this isn’t true!
+A lot of people think that Medicare is only for retirees, but this isn’t true!
 You can enroll in Medicare while continuing your career.
-Your working status does not impact your eligibility for Medicare.
+Your employment status does not impact your eligibility for Medicare.

 If you sign up for Medicare while you’re still working, it may make your eventual retirement that much smoother because you won’t have to change your health insurance when the time comes.